 Dog training is often seen as a solution to problems, rather than a means to prevent them.
 This usually isn’t due to a lack of care or concern.
 Often people just aren’t sure what prevention would look like, and wonder if training will take a lot of time or skill.

 As knowledge of dog training evolves, we are turning more towards prevention.
 Prevention can’t happen if we don’t know what we are working to prevent.
-Nuisances such as a dog barking at the vacuum cleaner are often seen as given parts of life with a dog, or just as quirky parts of a dog’s personality; but they aren’t usually quirks, and they needn’t always be a part of life.
+Nuisances such as a dog barking at the vacuum cleaner or handheld vacuum are often seen as given parts of life with a dog, or just as quirky parts of a dog’s personality; but they aren’t usually quirks, and they needn’t always be a part of life.
 As demonstrated in the video, training doesn’t always take a lot of time, or fancy skill.
 What takes skill is knowing why, when and how to get involved.
 This article will equip you with the know-how needed to employ extremely simple preventive training.

 When I say “preventive training,” I don’t mean training that can only be done with young puppies.
 While early training and socialization are crucial, how you navigate new situations with your dog throughout their life is equally important.
 My buddy Miles is 8 years old in the video.
 I believe some of the most useful and important training is shockingly easy and outrageously effective, if only you know why, when and how to apply it.